Skip to content

 • For input, select the staged preprocessed, 'acpc_aligned'-tagged anatomical (T1w & T2w) images by clicking the drop-down menu and finding the appropriate datasets.

 • Select the boxes for 'hippocampal' and 'thalamicnuclei'.
-Leave all other defaults the same Free Surfer Options
+Leave all other defaults the same Freesurfer Options Freesurfer Options 1 Freesurfer Options 2

 Once you're happy with the surfaces, you can move onto running fMRIPrep!